dacz/apollo-bridge-link-example/README.md

 clients and it works ok.
 But it's work in progress as the requirements arise and I implement them and then find a time to put them into this demo._

-It is barebone, unstyled, ugly (webpage).
+It is barebone, minimally styled.

 ## The article about the demo is [here](https://medium.com/@dadc/using-graphql-client-with-rest-api-9c332e5c8eb3)